gridonic/statamic-redirects/DOCUMENTATION.md

 > Auto redirects are viewable and deletable in the control panel, but they cannot be edited via user interface.

-> The action dropdown offers a "Create Redirect" option to quickly fix 404s.

 ## 404 Monitor

 The 404 monitor shows logged 404 requests with the possibility to quickly create missing redirects.

+> The action dropdown offers a "Create Redirect" option to quickly fix a 404.

 ## API